 If you’re anything like me, you’ll love taking inspiration from other interior designers to help you create your perfect home.
 You have probably seen blogs like Photos For Homes discuss interior designs, as well as discussing saving money whilst decorating, etc. there is a lot online that can be used to help decorate your home so you can always get what you want.

-There are hundreds or interior designers who have inspired my home, with each corner stemming from a different era, person or theme I hope some of you will find CakeDiane a helpful inspiration which sets you on the right track to finding your happy home.
+There are hundreds of interior designers who have inspired my home, with each corner stemming from a different era, person, or theme I hope some of you will find CakeDiane a helpful inspiration that sets you on the right track to finding your happy home.

-I’ve listed five of my very favorite home interior design books which is seriously recommend you get into and take as much inspiration from them as I did, and continue to.
+So, I’ve listed five of my very favorite home interior design books which is seriously recommended you get into and take as much inspiration from them as I did, and continue to.

 The Shopkeeper’s Home, by Caroline Rowland

 The Shopkeeper’s Home is at the top of the list for many reasons.
 If you’ve ever wandered into a home or furniture and felt like you’ve just entered heaven, then this is the book for you.